 The organism needs amino acids for synthesis of a wide range of substances.
 Therefore, the human body must hold stocks, or a “pool of amino acids”, so that it can always synthesize the compounds as needed.
 Usually, the pool is exhausted fairly quickly.
 It is, therefore, ideal for amino acids to be continuously supplied at every meal.

 Mana Powder and Mana Drink both contain 20,1 grams of protein (40% RI) per serving.
 The sources of protein are soy protein and oat protein, together with minor contents of protein in other ingredients.
 The amino acid spectrum of our products is full, containing all the essential amino acids in sufficient amounts with respect to the actual state of knowledge.
-The amino acid spectrum of Mana Powder and Mana Drink, based on chemical analyses, are summarized in the table below:
+The amino acid spectrum of Mana Powder and Mana Drink, based on chemical analyses, are summarized in the charter and table below:

 In this table, we compare the daily intake of amino acids in Mana Powder and Mana Drink with the recommendations of the WHO / FAO / UNU (2), as well as reference proteins (also according to the WHO / FAO / UNU).
 Based on these recommendations, Mana Powder and Mana Drink are an excellent protein source, fulfilling the physiological needs for all amino acids.